wustep/notion-formula-2.0-converter/README.md

 - We convert "add", "subtract", "multiply", "divide", "pow", "mod" to their operator equivalents to match the 2.0 converter, but technically this usage is actually valid in 2.0 anyways -- except in the case of using "add" for adding strings.
 - Both this and the official converter convert ternaries `X ?
 Y : Z` to `if(X, Y, Z)`, even though ternaries are supported!
 - In Notion, you can't actually save an errorneous formula.
-But this converter does no typechecking whatsoever, it doesn't know if your formula is invalid.
+But this converter does no typechecking and very little error checking, so it doesn't know if your formula is invalid.
 It makes some guesses, but isn't comprehensive.
 Therefore, invalid formulas may lead to incorrect results.